 Every year, FortisBC has countless natural gas pipelines that need to be constructed, maintained, or replaced in the Lower Mainland.
 As part of the ongoing project management that is required to enable successful outcomes of these projects, RAM was brought in to act as Project Managers for a group of projects in the Lower Mainland ranging from approximately $40,000 to $1,300,000.
-The projects are varied in nature – examples below:
+The projects varied in nature – examples below:

-|Creative Energy 323DP Main Upgrade||$ 1,300,000.00||Creative Energy will be constructing a new building at 720 Beatty Street with Westbank and Bjarke Ingels Group.
-As part of the project, several boilers will remain in the new building, and new boilers will be added to BC Place, which overall provide steam energy to much of downtown Vancouver.
-A new and upgraded gas line will be required to service the new boilers at BC Place as well as connect to the new proposed building.
+|Creative Energy 323DP Main Upgrade||$ 1,300,000.00||Creative Energy constructed a new building at 720 Beatty Street with Westbank and Bjarke Ingels Group.
+As part of the project, several boilers remained in the new building, and new boilers were added to BC Place, which overall provided steam energy to much of downtown Vancouver.
+A new and upgraded gas line was required to service the new boilers at BC Place, as well as connect to the new proposed building.
 However, the route is along a busy corridor (Abbott Street and Expo Boulevard), requiring extensive permitting and community engagement.

-|Portside/Blundell Road Improvements Project||$ 500,000.00||Port Metro Vancouver proposes to build an overpass at Blundell Road and Portside Road in Richmond, BC, to allow for trains to pass underneath the overpass, without disruption to traffic.
-Blundell Road will be widened toward the south at No 8 Rd and train tracks are being expanded southward to 7 tracks.
+|Portside/Blundell Road Improvements Project||$ 500,000.00||Port Metro Vancouver proposed to build an overpass at Blundell Road and Portside Road in Richmond, BC, to allow for trains to pass underneath the overpass, without disruption to traffic.
+Blundell Road was widened toward the south at No 8 Rd and train tracks were expanded southward to 7 tracks.

-|SI 1500m x 168 DPPE on 56 Ave and 58 Ave||$ 950,000.00||Due to anticipated development located near 56 Ave and 58 Ave in Abbotsford, BC, a 1500m long distribution pressure pipeline is required to improve the overall capacity and efficiency of the pipeline system.
+|SI 1500m x 168 DPPE on 56 Ave and 58 Ave||$ 950,000.00||Due to anticipated development located near 56 Ave and 58 Ave in Abbotsford, BC, a 1500m long distribution pressure pipeline was required to improve the overall capacity and efficiency of the pipeline system.

-|Vye Road Overpass Transmission Pipeline Crossing||$ 700,000.00||The City of Abbotsford is building an overpass so traffic along Vye Road can cross the train tracks without disruption.
-The west ramp of the overpass will be on top of a FortisBC ROW that contains two transmission pressure pipelines – 1,066mm and 762mm in diameter.
-The transmission lines will need to be relocated and replaced to accommodate the overpass.
+|Vye Road Overpass Transmission Pipeline Crossing||$ 700,000.00||The City of Abbotsford built an overpass so traffic along Vye Road could cross the train tracks without disruption.
+The west ramp of the overpass was on top of a FortisBC ROW that contains two transmission pressure pipelines – 1,066mm and 762mm in diameter.
+The transmission lines needed to be relocated and replaced to accommodate the overpass.

-|CDSU – 870m x 168PE Minoru Blvd||$ 585,000.00||Due to immense developments occurring near CF Richmond Centre in Richmond, BC, the existing 2″ and 4″ gas main will be upgraded to 6″ PE.
-Approximately 870.0m of pipe distribution pressure pipe will need to be constructed.
-The pipeline is located in a busy corridor – Minoru Blvd – and crosses a Rainbow/Pride Crosswalk that requires community sensitivity in completing this project.
+|CDSU – 870m x 168PE Minoru Blvd||$ 585,000.00||Due to immense developments occurring near CF Richmond Centre in Richmond, BC, the existing 2″ and 4″ gas main were upgraded to 6″ PE.
+Approximately 870.0m of pipe distribution pressure pipe was constructed.
+The pipeline was located in a busy corridor – Minoru Blvd – and crossed a Rainbow/Pride Crosswalk that required community sensitivity in completing this project.

 |7 Ave & Cedar Stn – Rem Heater||$ 40,000.00||A BS&B line heater along an intermediate pressure (300 PSI or less) line required inspection to remain operable; however, the heater was no longer effective for the line.
-The line heater is to be removed via installing a bypass spool and removing the line heater from the system.
+The line heater was removed via the installation of a bypass spool and the removal of the line heater from the system.

 |LIVPAT457 kP28.153 pipe replace||$ 40,000.00||An integrity dig revealed a section of pipe that had a visible dent.
-A section of the ~700 PSI transmission line will have to be replaced with an in-kind pipe segment.
+A section of the ~700 PSI transmission line was replaced with an in-kind pipe segment.

 |LIVPAT457 kP7.709 pipe replace||$ 50,000.00||An inline inspection run determined that there was metal loss weld features a joint of a ~700 PSI transmission line.
-A subsequent integrity dig revealed determined that the weld failed radiography tests.
+A subsequent integrity dig determined that the weld failed radiography tests.
 Approximately 6 meters of pipe was replaced.